-The Symphony Tacoma Voices is a diverse chorus, a blend of gifted amateurs from all walks of life, music teachers, and professional musicians.
-The “Voices” meets once per week throughout the season, preparing numerous collaborations with Symphony Tacoma, their annual Messiah performance, and a yearly stand-alone concert.
-In addition to their music rehearsals, members serve in numerous volunteer positions throughout the Symphony Tacoma organization.
+The Symphony Tacoma Voices (STV) is a diverse chorus, a blend of gifted amateurs from all walks of life, music teachers and professional musicians.
+The “Voices” meet once per week throughout the season, preparing numerous collaborations with Symphony Tacoma, their annual Messiah performance, and a yearly standalone concert.
+In addition to their music rehearsals, they serve in various volunteer positions throughout the Symphony Tacoma organization.

 The word amateur means “lover,” or connoisseur.
-Their productions document the dedication, hard work and love that makes YOUR Symphony Tacoma Voices such a special group of amateurs.
+Their productions document the dedication, hard work, and love that makes your Symphony Tacoma Voices such a special group of amateurs.
 We are so pleased to bring this concert season to you!